 It is essential that you keep your head and your cool, as demonstrated so aptly by young Leia who told reporters, “We needed to find shelter fast!”

-The first few minutes of any crisis are critical.
+The first few minutes, minutes or hours of any crisis are critical.
 If you lose it now, you will waste precious energy.
 At the moment of impact, take a huge deep breath and stay calm.
 While a job loss can be a devasting shock, it is not life-threatening.
 There is a way out and you will find it.

 Rally the troops